reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 Imagine you're implementing a chat room component.
 Your requirements look like this:

-1. Your component should automatically connect to the selected chat room.
+1. Your Component should automatically connect to the selected chat room.
 1. When you click the "Send" button, it should send a message to the chat.

 Let's say you've already implemented the code for them, but you're not sure where to put it.
 Should you use event handlers or Effects?
 Every time you need to answer this question, consider [*why* the code needs to run.](/learn/synchronizing-with-effects#what-are-effects-and-how-are-they-different-from-events)